Ak1yamaKiyoshi/Memo/README.md

 **Memo** is a stupidly simple note-taking app for me.
 Its key idea is to prevent users from viewing all their memories at once and instead to search them through keywords or exact matches.
 The key point is to avoid getting overwhelmed by a lot of facts or information but still be able to remember something in a small portion.

-### State

-As of now, the only possibility is to add memories and search through them.
-In the near future, a tag system will be added to filter the results, and there will be an ability to link memories like graphs.

 ### Motivation

 I started this project because: